Fijishi-Enterprises/GENO-Energy-Optimization/input/templates/AUGMECON_readme.md

 - sums up generation from inputs or outputs of units in a uGroup
 - sums up all uGroups for which the new parameter objectiveWeight is defined
 - the generation of each uGroup is mulitplied with the objectiveWeight
+- using these equations requires adding a new parameter objectiveWeight to param_groupPolicy (to be specified in p_groupPolicy sheet)